-Bridge of the Gods Summer Academy
+Bridge of the Gods Leadership Summit 2021

-The Bridge of the Gods (Native American Rites of Passage) summer program is designed to teach appropriate indigenous principles of cooperative social interaction to Native American high school and middle school students.
-The Bridge of the Gods program is based in the tradition of honor and respect for all peoples, and students are informed about traditional ways of knowing.
+The Bridge of the Gods (Native American Rites of Passage) summer program is designed to teach appropriate indigenous principles of cooperative social interaction to Native American high school students.
+The Bridge of the Gods program is based on the tradition of honor and respect for all peoples, and students are informed about traditional ways of knowing.
 The program's purpose is to increase cultural awareness among pre-college age Native youth that will lead to improved academic success and increased self-awareness in the college environment.

 Frequently Asked Questions

 Does BOGSA provide transportation to and from Eugene?

 BOGSA provides LTD student bus passes.
 Please the program coordinator to request a student pass for the program dates.

 Who is eligible for BOGSA?